-Want to know one the best tools you can use to reveal your abs and getting a ripped, strong, and stable core?
+Want to know one of the best tools you can use to reveal your abs and get a ripped, strong, and stable core?

 You probably already guessed it – the kettlebell.

 But here’s why you should consider using one: the unique combination of uneven weight distribution and explosive movement involved in kettlebell ab exercises engages the core like no other.

 Not to mention the fact the exercises use multiple muscle groups at the same time, which sends your body into fat-torching mode.

 That’s why I’ve compiled this list of killer core stabilizing and strengthening movements using kettlebells.